 - MIMIC Story Map - This story map provides photos and descriptions of species monitored, maps of where each species has been observed, and additional information.

-- Marine Invasive Species Identification Cards - These 23 species identification cards of marine invaders in New England were created by CZM and Salem Sound Coastwatch.
+- Marine Invasive Species Identification Cards - These identification cards provide information on 18 common invasive species in New England monitored by MIMIC.

 - Publications - This page includes an annotated listing of all CZM publications related to marine invasive species, covering these topic areas: general information, management, identification, monitoring, rapid assessment surveys, impacts, and prevention.